-Amidst the plentiful opportunities to go out and play in the frozen precipitate, you and yours will likely be trying to stave off any lingering of the winter chill with your home’s heating and air conditioning systems.
+Enjoying the bountiful opportunities to get outdoors and enjoy the winter weather precipitate, you and yours will possibly be attempting to ward off any lingering of the winter freeze with heating systems and perhaps you've considered wood burning.

 Pros to Wood-Burning Heating

-From a purely practical standpoint, wood-burning heating systems can’t be beaten on the fuel they use.
-Wood, compared to other fuels like oil, gas, and coal, has a much lower net fuel cost, due to having a fairly standardized price as well as being widely available in the form of logs, wood chips, and lumber waste.
-Furthermore, wood is completely biodegradable, so unlike other types of fuel, wood releases fewer toxic pollutants into the atmosphere when burned.
-And wood does not require electricity to burn, which could be very valuable should there be a power shortage in your neighborhood.
+Strictly from a practical point of view, wood-burning heating systems are unique in providing alternate options for more efficient methods.
+Now when it comes to wood when compared to other fuel sources such as oil, or perhaps gas, and maybe even coal, there is a much lower net cost for fuel as there is a standardized price.
+There is the availability of substantial options when it comes to which form of wood is required such as that of logs, wood chips, and lumber waste.
+In addition, having wood as a fuel source is completely biodegradable, so in comparison to other types of fuel, wood is best known for releasing fewer toxic pollutants into our earth's atmosphere when burned.
+In addition, wood does not require electricity in order to burn, which in a worst-case scenario could be a very valuable source of fuel should there ever be a power outtage in your neighborhood.

 Many wood-burning stoves utilize pellets, which are made from recycled materials and are compressed in order to reduce moisture content and thus, make them easier to burn.
 Far more efficient and less polluting than the traditional fireplace, wood pellets undergo strict environmental standards and are relatively carbon neutral by many environmentalists.